Systematic Analysis of Biomolecular Conformational Ensembles with PENSA: Introduction

 We present the modular software library PENSA\cite{pensa} (short for Python ENSemble Analysis) that enables the flexible implementation of systematic and quantitative yet easily interpretable workflows for exploratory analysis of biomolecular conformational ensembles (Fig.~\ref{fig:workflow}).
 It contains user-friendly tools to preprocess simulation data, to apply various analysis methods across simulation conditions, and to visualize the results.
 PENSA is an open-source Python library maintained at \url{https://github.com/drorlab/pensa} along with an example workflow and a tutorial.

 PENSA represents a molecular system via features that allow for its complete representation (Fig.~\ref{fig:features}).
 A typical PENSA workflow first determines the same features for all ensembles, currently including: torsion angles of amino acids or nucleic acids, arbitrary interatomic distances, and a novel featurization method for water and ion binding sites.
 The library provides the necessary functions to calculate these features while its modular structure allows for the addition of custom features.
-Taking into account all features, PENSA attenuates the bias that would come with manual pre-selection.
+By taking into account all features, PENSA attenuates the bias that would come with manual pre-selection.
 To further reduce the system's complexity, methods for dimensionality reduction and clustering can be applied across the joint ensemble combining all conditions, and multiple primary features can be combined to one via multivariate discretization.
-The features form the basis for the subsequent quantitative analysis that provides comprehensive insight into the ensembles (Fig.~\ref{fig:workflow}).
+The outputs of the feature readers and dimensionality reduction are designed to be compatible with the popular PyEmma library.\cite{Scherer2015} The features form the basis for the subsequent quantitative analysis that provides comprehensive insight into the ensembles (Fig.~\ref{fig:workflow}).